HakemHa/fcc-issuetracker/README.md

 # Issue Tracker

-This is the boilerplate for the Issue Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker
+This is my implementation for the freeCodeCamp [Issue Tracker project](https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker).